PeterEriksson/picsome/README.md

 # 🛒 Simple retail site
 Retail site with checkout.
 Last challenge of the Scrimba react boot camp by Bob Ziroll.
 Rebuilt with Next.js and TailwindCss.
-Using Redux instead of Context api.
+Using Redux instead of Context api for state management.

 Summary of the challenge: https://github.com/boneswvb/scrimba-react-pic-some-app <br />
 Link to Scrimba: https://scrimba.com/